-Description and review of a recent end-of-week lunch at Urban Roots Brewing and Smokehouse – a brewery and BBQ restaurant located at the corner of 14th and V Street that opened mid-May in Sacramento.
+Description and review of a recent end-of-week lunch at Urban Roots Brewing and Smokehouse – a brewery and BBQ restaurant located at the corner of 14th and V Street.

 I recently met a friend for lunch at Urban Roots Brewing and Smokehouse (Urban Roots).
+Urban Roots opened earlier this year in mid-May.
 Arriving around 11:30 a.m.
 I found a parking spot on V Street about two blocks away.
 Street parking closer was available – but I was a bit early and wanted to park in the shade.

-As I approached the large building that houses Urban Roots, the first thing that caught my eye was the outdoor patio and the cheerful mural painted by Lily Therens near the entrance.
+As I approached the large building that houses Urban Roots, the first thing that caught my eye was the outdoor patio and the cheerful mural painted by Lily Therens near the entrance (see above).

 The patio is largely covered by sunshades, and it is also strung with lights.
 Large and small picnic tables and benches provide an abundance of outdoor seating.
 The patio area is dog-friendly, and that afternoon several well-behaved dogs were enjoying an outing with their humans.